Shravantisy/Project_1-magist_dump-/README.md

 In this project its all about Magist Eniac’s strategy,the company has two main concerns:

-Is Magist a good fit for high-end tech products?
+1.Is Magist a good fit for high-end tech products?
-Are orders delivered on time?
+2.Are orders delivered on time?

 According to me Eniac is good fit for tech Products and thery are deliverd on time.